mancitizen17/MCP-Chatbot-/README.md

 It supports **tool calling** and interacts with a custom database using MCP.

 [![Live Demo](https://img.shields.io/badge/demo-live-brightgreen)](https://mcp-chatbot-rxtp.onrender.com)
-> 🤖 Try asking Supernova "who built you?" — it'll introduce you to its creator ;p
+> 🤖 Try asking Supernova "who created you?" — it'll introduce you to its creator ;p
-Note: hosted on Render's free tier — the first load after inactivity may take up to a minute to wake up.
+> Note: hosted on Render's free tier — the first load after inactivity may take up to a minute to wake up.
 ---

 ## 🚀 Features